thisbejim/Pyrebase/README.md

 #### POST

-To save data with an unique, auto-generated, timestamp-based key, use the POST method.
+To save data with a unique, auto-generated, timestamp-based key, use the POST method.

 ```python
 data = '{"name": "Marty Mcfly", "date_created": "05-11-1955"}'